MuviDeveloper/android-OTT-UI-layer/README.md

 # Project Description
 As a developer, we always want to customize the UI aesthetics of our applications.
 With Muvi’s App SDK you can customize your application and build a powerful OTT application in hours

-# Technologies used behind the project:Java for android
+# Technologies used behind the project
+Java: for android

 Use our API SDK to integrate 500+ features into your application

 # How to use the project